The Executive Vice-President of Telus is Exercising Options

 See today’s analyst top recommended stocks >>

 Based on Telus’ latest earnings report for the quarter ending September 30, the company posted quarterly revenue of $3.96 billion and quarterly net profit of $307 million.
 In comparison, last year the company earned revenue of $3.69 billion and had a net profit of $433 million.
 The company has a one-year high of $20.91 and a one-year low of $13.54.
-Currently, Telus has an average volume of 18.
+TU’s market cap is $25.93 billion and the company has a P/E ratio of 25.10.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.